rbakker/FancyPipe/sphinx/parallelprocessing.rst

 involves serializing and copying the input and output data of the tasks.
 This all happens behind the scene.

-The option "-workertype P" invokes multi-processing.
+The option "-workertype=P" invokes multi-processing.

-The option "-numworkers=X" creates X worker threads.
-By default, one worker per cpu is created.
+The option "-numworkers=X" creates X worker processes.
+By default, one process per cpu is created.

 Distributed processing
 ......................